Domata Peko: 2014

 In Week 5, he collected a season-high eight combined tackles in the Bengals' 43–17 loss at the New England Patriots.
 On November 16, 2014, he tied his season-high of eight combined tackles during a 27–10 win at the New Orleans Saints in Week 11.
 He started in all 16 games in 2014 and recorded 46 combined tackles (26 solo) and one sack.
-The Cincinnati Bengals finished the season with a 10–5–1 record, but lost 10–26 in the AFC Wildcard Game at the Indianapolis Colts.
+The Cincinnati Bengals finished the season with a 10–5–1 record, but lost 10–26 in the AFC Wild Card Round at the Indianapolis Colts.

 2015

 On October 4, 2015, Peko made two solo tackles and made a career-high two sacks on Chiefs' quarterback Alex Smith during a 36–21 win against the Kansas City Chiefs in Week 4.
 The following week, he collected a season-high four combined tackles in the Bengals' 27–24 win against the Seattle Seahawks in Week 5.
 He started all 16 games at nose tackle in 2015 and recorded 35 combined tackles (17 solo), a career-high five sacks, and a pass deflection.
-The Bengals finished atop the AFC North with a 12–4 record in 2015, but were eliminated from the playoffs after losing 18–16 to the Pittsburgh Steelers in the AFC Wildcard Game.
+The Bengals finished atop the AFC North with a 12–4 record in 2015, but were eliminated from the playoffs after losing 18–16 to the Pittsburgh Steelers in the AFC Wild Card Round.